YouMagine/JsMeshLib/README.md

  - Create server side tool for receiving a file
  - Possibly support other types of Meshes
  - Simplify meshes if lossy is accepted
+ - All time-consuming processing needs to happen asynchronously, web-workers are probably the only elegant way to go.

 === DONE ===
  - Setup initial project stucture and github repo